graphprotocol/query-examples/examples/nodejs-fastify/README.md

 # The Graph Query Examples | NodeJS Fastify

 Demos how to query the [Graph Network Arbitrum Subgraph](https://thegraph.com/explorer/subgraphs/DZz4kDTdmzWLWsV373w2bSmoar3umKKH9y82SUKr5qmp?view=Playground&chain=arbitrum-one) published to The Graph Network using an API Key obtained on [The Graph Studio](https://thegraph.com/studio) in a `NodeJS` api using fastify framework.
-This is a handy way to integrate a subgraph into a nodejs api, as well as provide custom resolvers around a subgraph.
-As well as, a way to secure an API Key from a UI by building an API around it where auth could be required (built into this example); this way, only authenticated users of your app can query the subgraph with your API Key.
+This is a handy way to integrate a subgraph into a nodejs api, as well as provide custom resolvers around a Subgraph.
+As well as, a way to secure an API Key from a UI by building an API around it where auth could be required; meaning that only authenticated users can query your api.

 ## Running